rclone/rclone/docs/content/crypt.md

 able to decrypt any of the previously encrypted content.
 The only possibility is to re-upload everything via a crypt remote configured with your new password.

-Depending on the size of your data, your bandwith, storage quota etc, there are different approaches you can take:
+Depending on the size of your data, your bandwidth, storage quota etc, there are different approaches you can take:
 - If you have everything in a different location, for example on your local system, you could remove all of the prior encrypted files, change the password for your